owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-catching-bugs-webcheck.md

 and they do have a Cypress test suite, but I was curious if I could find anything new using WebCheck.

-Early on, checking the mainstream framework examples, I found that both Angular and Mithril were rejected by my specification, and [I posted as an issue](https://github.com/tastejs/todomvc/issues/2116) in the TodoMVC issue tracker.
+Early on, checking the mainstream framework examples, I found that both the Angular and Mithril examples were rejected by my specification, and [I submitted an issue](https://github.com/tastejs/todomvc/issues/2116) in the TodoMVC issue tracker.
 Invigorated by the initial success, I decided to check the remaining examples and gradually improve my specification.
 In this post I'll share the results I've got so far.

 ## Test Results